Forget the Buns – Grill These Meaty Mains for Memorial Day Instead

 Renee Comet, 2013, Television Food Network, G.P.
 All Rights Reserved

-Guests will be happy to serve themselves at this taco bar with both chicken and steak in a tasty chipotle marinade and a made-for-summer charred corn salsa.
+Everyone will be happy to serve themselves at this taco bar with both chicken and steak in a tasty chipotle marinade and a made-for-summer charred corn salsa.

 Bring tropical vibes to your backyard with this impressive grilled fish recipe.
 The pineapple sides serve as both grilling "planks" (see: 6 Simple Ways to Grill Fish) to protect the fish from overcooking, and eye-catching plates for presentation.
 It's also easier than it looks – the pineapple planks, salsa and soy marinade can be prepared ahead of time and when it's time to grill, there's no flipping necessary!